-CAMBRIDGE CHINESE MIGRANT DANCE GROUP/Capriol Society for Early Dance & Cambridge Academy of Martial Arts will be at the Neighbourhood Event for the Platinum Jubilee – Thanks Cambridge City Council for funding & for QECF for supporting
+CAMBRIDGE CHINESE MIGRANT DANCE GROUP/Capriol Society for Early Dance & Cambridge Academy of Martial Arts ATTENDED AND SUPPORTED the Neighbourhood Event for the Platinum Jubilee – Thanks Cambridge City Council for funding & for QECF for supporting

 Local Group & Our Blog Below from Red Cross Lane, Stansgate Avenue and Greenlands

 CB2 CAMBRIDGE UK

 RedCross Areas Residents Association (RARA) & Red Cross Lane Area Neighbourhood Watch Scheme https://www.ourwatch.org.uk/scheme/52487/red-cross-lane-area

 RARA exists due to the support from Queen Edith’s Community Forum & Chair Sam Davies MBE Welcome to the Queen Edith’s Community Forum, Cambridge (queen-ediths.info) (& Community Connector Tess)

 Ninewells Residents Association & 3 Ninewells Neighbourhood Watch Schemes